hotwired/stimulus/README.md

 }
 ```

-You can write your first controller in five minutes by diving straight into [the Stimulus manual](docs/01_hello_stimulus.md).
+You can write your first controller in five minutes by diving straight into [The Stimulus Handbook](docs/README.md).

 ## Installation